shapirodaniel/deno-overview/deno-presentation-notes.md

 // now, typechecking will use the deno-types rather than coolLib.js
 ```

-include other files
+Include other files

 ```typescript
 /// <reference types="./coolLib.d.ts" />
 // javascript goes here...
 ```

-use X-TypeScript-Types header to resolve and typecheck remote modules
+Use X-TypeScript-Types header to resolve and typecheck remote modules

 ```
 HTTP/1.1 200 OK